sean-liu/deeplearning.ai/README.md

-# deep_learning_specialization
+# deeplearning.ai
-repo for programming assignments in deep learning specialization on deeplearning.ai
+repo for programming assignments in all courses on deeplearning.ai